In this article, we’ll look at the second petal of the TULIP, that of the doctrine of Unconditional Election.

 Would “all things” in the above verse mean the Holy Spirit taught the disciples advanced algebra?
 Obviously, “all things” does not always mean all things in a literally wooden sense, contextual limitations must apply.
 Regarding the verse in Ephesians “all things” is contextually limited to the purpose of God.
 Although God’s plan and purposes are impossible to accurately pin down, as no one possesses a full and detailed account of God’s purpose for every person, we can reason that eating a single slice of pie isn’t contributing to His plan.
 That’s not to say it absolutely cannot be possible, it just isn’t necessary.
 The conclusion is God doesn’t need to control every action of every moment to bring forth His perfect will.
 This brings up another question: does suggesting that God’s sovereignty must entail the decree and causes of every moment establish a limitation of His power?

 Let’s look at an extreme example.
-If God desired to cease a war, would He have to control every single minute moment in order to cease it, or could He cease it by doing just one thing?
+If God desired to cease a war, would He have to control every single minute moment in order to cease it (including the killing of good people), or could He cease it by doing just one thing?
 How about causing an earthquake?
 Or even causing a single weapon to misfire?
 If God is infinitely powerful there’s no reason to believe His purpose and will cannot be fulfilled through a single action.

 Some have noticed this is suggested at in Scripture, such as Isaiah 54:15.